w3schools

 </person>

-In the first example sex is an attribute.
-In the last, sex is an element.
+In the first example, gender is an attribute.
+In the last example, gender is an element.
 Both examples provide the same information.

-There are no rules about when to use attributes and when to use elements.
-Attributes are handy in HTML.
-In XML my advice is to avoid them.
-Use elements instead.
+There are no rules about when to use attributes or when to use elements in XML.

 My Favorite Way